What is council tax and who pays?

 Save time, help save us money – Go Digital!

-The majority of the increase in Scottish Government funding has been allocated for specific responsibilities that have a corresponding cost.
+The majority of the increase in Scottish Government funding is attached to policy commitments that have a corresponding cost.
 The Council also has other significant cost increases most notably around pay and other inflation and as a result the Council has a requirement to make savings to balance the budget.

-- New cost and demand pressures amounting to just under £1.2m.
+- New cost and demand pressures amounting to just over £4.429m.

 In terms of capital, the Council agreed the following: